 Multivitamins for men don't usually contain iron, because men generally don't need more than 8 mg (milligrams) of iron a day, which is easy to get from diet alone.
 Premenopausal women need more iron because they lose it monthly during menstruation, so women should see our discussions on Multivitamins for Women or Prenatal Multivitamins elsewhere in this report.
 Once men reach age 50, they may need more B vitamins, so if you're over age 50, see our discussion of Multivitamins for Adults over 50.

-One-A-Day Multivitamin, Men's Health Formula (Est. $12 for 200 tablets) is another men's multivitamin without iron.
+One-A-Day, Men's Health Formula (Est. $20 for 300 tablets) is another men's multivitamin without iron.
 It doesn't provide 100 percent of all nutrients -- including vitamin E, vitamin K, biotin, calcium and magnesium, but does contain 700 IU of vitamin D. It's recommended by one professional testing organization as a good, low-cost-per-day choice compared to other men's vitamins.
+It gets very high ratings from users, some of whom say they have been taking it for years and find it to be very well-tolerated.
+Many who have generally healthy diets say they take it just as an insurance policy -- and most love that they only have to take one pill a day since so many other vitamins require multiple doses.
 One-A-Day Men's Health Formula contains gelatin derived from animal sources, so it isn't suitable for vegetarians or vegans.